 A thorough response to this threat would include:

-- Rotating credentials used on systems where reconnaissance activity may have occurred, reviewing DNS and network logs for redirected update traffic, and validating the integrity of Notepad++ binaries across managed environments.
+- Rotate credentials on any systems where reconnaissance activity may have occurred.
+In parallel, review DNS and network logs for signs of redirected update traffic or suspicious outbound requests and validate the integrity of Notepad++ binaries across managed endpoints to ensure no compromised executables remain.

 Field Effect MDR clients are well-protected with layered visibility across endpoints, network traffic, and post-compromise behavior that provides strong coverage against the tactics used in this type of supply-chain compromise.